jdestefani/tsptw-infoh413/README.txt

 SCRIPTS
 =======

-The software comes bundled with two scripts, each of them in the Iterative Improvement and Variable Neighborhood Descent form.
+The software comes bundled with three scripts, to perform the simulations and analyze data for the II, VND and SLS algorithm, respectively.
-The scripts are used respectively, to launch all the tested algorithm on a single instance and to process the results to draw the box plots and to compute the required statistics.
+The scripts are used to:
+1. Launch all the algorithms of the desired type on a single instance
+2. Process the results to:
+   a.
+Draw the requested graphs (box plots and run-time distributions)
+   b.
+Compute statistics.

 =============
 launchTSPTW-X (X being either II or VND)
 =============

-Usage : launchTSPTW-X [INSTANCE_NAME] [RUNS] [SEEDS_FILE]
+Usage : ./launchTSPTW-X.sh [INSTANCE_NAME] [RUNS] [SEEDS_FILE]

 The script takes as input exactly three parameters:
 [INSTANCE_NAME]: String indicating the instance name (all the instances are assumed to be in the instances folder)